aragon/aragon.js/docs/APP.md

 Every method in this class sends an RPC message to the wrapper.

 The app communicates with the wrapper using a messaging provider.
-The default provider uses the [Worker PostMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage), but you may specify another provider to use (see the exported [providers](#providers) to learn more about them).
+The default provider uses the [MessageChannel PostMessage API](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort/postMessage), but you may specify another provider to use (see the exported [providers](#providers) to learn more about them).
+You will most likely want to use the [`WindowMessage` provider](#windowmessage) in your frontend.

 To send an intent to the wrapper (i.e. invoke a method on your smart contract), simply call it on the instance of this class as if it was a JavaScript function.